Temperance Brennan: Character history

 Brennan's cat, Birdie, usually accompanies her on her journeys between Montreal and Charlotte.
 She and her sometime lover Detective Andrew Ryan share a cockatiel named Charlie who remains in Montreal, while her husband's Chow cross dog Boyd is often left with her in Charlotte.

 The Temperance Brennan novels

-There are currently twenty one books in the series.
+There are currently twenty-five books in the series.
 Temperance Brennan also makes cameo appearances in Jasper Fforde's 2007 novel First Among Sequels and in Reichs' Virals series of novels.